 1. Master of Business Administration

 If you had to choose between going for a Master’s degree in Business Administration (MBA) or a bachelor’s degree in the same field of study, and you chose a bachelor’s degree, we all genuinely feel sorry for you.
 Why?
 Because, on average, graduates with an AACSB online MBA earn $45,000 more per year than those with a bachelor’s degree.
-For example, graduates from the online MBA program at Northeastern University earn an average salary of about $138,000 within three years of graduation Page Design Hub.

 2. Master of Engineering